Hidden asset

 In finance, a hidden asset is an asset that is not shown on a balance sheet.
 An example of such an asset is the US$15 billion that United Airlines' frequent flyer program, MileagePlus, was estimated to be worth when it filed for Chapter 11 bankruptcy.

 In divorce cases, a hidden asset is a property that is hidden by one spouse from the other and, as a result, is more difficult to discover during divorce proceedings.

+Accounting treatment of internally generated intangibles

+Some hidden assets arise because accounting standards do not recognise certain internally generated intangible assets on the balance sheet.
+Internally generated goodwill is not recognised as an asset because it is not an identifiable resource that is separable or arises from contractual or other legal rights.
+Internally generated brands, mastheads, publishing titles, customer lists, and similar items are also not recognised as intangible assets under IAS 38.